flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 ??? warning "Nav Data Issues"
     ### Nav Data Issues

     The A32NX uses the sim's nav data.
-So any nav data issues will usually also be present in other default aircrats and the World Map.
+So, any nav data issues will usually also be present in other default aircraft and the World Map.

     You can test these issues by using the MSFS World Map.
-If the required nav data (waypoint, SID, STAR, APPR, RwY, Airport, etc.) is missing in the World Map as well, then it is a general nav data issue and not an issue with the aircraft.
+If the required nav data (waypoint, SID, STAR, APPR, Rwy, Airport, etc.) is missing in the World Map as well, then it is a general nav data issue and not an issue with the aircraft.

-    Most commen nav data issues come from flight planning tools (e.g. SimBrief, etc.) which use outdated nav data versions (so called AIRAC).
+    Most common nav data issues come from flight planning tools (e.g., SimBrief, etc.) which use outdated nav data versions (so called AIRAC).
 These often cost free tools are limited to generating routes using obsolete AIRAC cycles, while MSFS regularly updates to the latest AIRAC available.
-This can lead to route incompatibilies and various error messages when you import or enter the flight plan to the MCDU, including "NOT ALLOWED", "NOT IN DATABASE", and "AWY/WPT MISMATCH".
+This can lead to route incompatibilities and various error messages when you import or enter the flight plan to the MCDU, including "NOT ALLOWED", "NOT IN DATABASE", and "AWY/WPT MISMATCH".

     Any of these errors during route import could mean that your route is no longer valid in the current cycle, and cannot be properly used as a valid flight plan in the sim.

-    To avoid this we recommend a Navigraph subscription which will make sure SimBrief and the sim have identical nav data.
-Also you would have the matching Navigraph charts at your disposal.
+    To avoid this, we recommend a Navigraph subscription, which will make sure SimBrief and the sim have identical nav data.
+Also, you would have the matching Navigraph charts at your disposal.

-    If you have a Navigraph subscription but still have issues with the nav data try a re-install of the navigation data by removing and installing the data with the Navigraph Data Center tool.
+    If you have a Navigraph subscription but still have issues with the nav data, try a re-installation of the navigation data by removing and installing the data with the Navigraph Data Center tool.

 ??? warning "CPDLC with Hoppie on IVAO"
     ### CPDLC with Hoppie on IVAO